gjcooper/VAULT/10_meetings/Supervisor Meeting Notes.md

 # 2023-10-24

--  [[Luce choice rule]] could be used for 2 option [[Exemplar-based consumer choice model|EB-CCM]] tasks.
+-  [[Luce choice axiom]] could be used for 2 option [[Exemplar-based consumer choice model|EB-CCM]] tasks.
 Would probably only need 3 parameters instead of all four.